SenteraLLC/QASM/README.md

 # Getting Started with QASM

 Welcome to the Quality Assurance State Machine (QASM)!
-QASM is a single-serve web application that runs using React and Electron, with the ability to run customizable QA jobs locally or via a statically hosted S3 website.
+QASM is a single-serve web application that runs using React and Electron, with the ability to run customizable QA jobs from a local host, a packaged windows .exe, or a statically hosted S3 website.

+## Demo
+A demo of the app can be found [here](http://qasm-demo-frontend.s3-website-us-east-1.amazonaws.com/).
+The configuration used to generate the demo is found in `react-frontend/default-config.json`.

-### Installation
+## Installation

 1) Navigate to the frontend and install necessary packages